The Ultimate Guide to Coastal Nightstands

 This list contains a range of coastal nightstand styles and options, including coastal nightstands that will work if you have a higher budget or a lower budget.
 Interestingly, nightstands meant for bedrooms, and side tables meant for living rooms, have become interchangeable in many cases.
 So if you see something in this list that would look great next to your couch, you don’t need to be concerned that it’s labeled as a nightstand.

-White and Mostly White Nightstands
+White Nightstands

-A white nightstand with three drawers.
+A white nightstand with bamboo details and two drawers.

 A white wicker and rattan nightstand with one drawer and an open shelf.

-Natural Wood, Woven and Raffia Nightstands
+Natural Wood, Woven, and Raffia Nightstands

 A wide light wood nightstand with an open shelf and two drawers below.

-Blue, Turquoise, and Aqua Nightstands
+Blue, Turquoise, Sea Green, and Aqua Nightstands

 A light blue linen 3-drawer nightstand with brass drawer pulls.